Debbizz/Churn-Prediction-Using-Machine-Learning/README.md

-# Customer Churn Prediction
+# **Customer Churn Prediction - ConnectTel**

-This project trains a machine learning model to predict customer churn based on various customer attributes and service usage patterns.
+## **Problem Statement**
+Customer churn is a major challenge for telecommunications companies.
+Losing customers can significantly impact revenue and growth.
+The goal of this project is to develop a machine learning model that accurately predicts customer churn, allowing ConnectTel to implement targeted retention strategies.

+## **Dataset Description**
+The dataset contains multiple features related to customer demographics, services subscribed, and billing information.
+Key attributes include:

+- **CustomerID**: Unique identifier for each customer
+- **Demographics**: Gender, SeniorCitizen, Partner, Dependents
+- **Subscription Details**: PhoneService, InternetService, MultipleLines
+- **Additional Services**: OnlineSecurity, OnlineBackup, TechSupport, StreamingTV, StreamingMovies
+- **Billing Information**: Contract Type, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges
+- **Churn**: Whether the customer has left (1) or stayed (0)

-## Features
+## **Steps Taken**
-- Data preprocessing for numerical and categorical features
-- Feature scaling using MinMaxScaler
+### **1. Data Preprocessing**
+- Handled missing values and outliers
-- One-hot encoding for categorical variables
+- Converted categorical variables using One-Hot Encoding
+- Scaled numerical features using MinMaxScaler

+### **2. Exploratory Data Analysis (EDA)**
+- Visualized churn distribution using pie charts and bar graphs
+- Analyzed correlations between features and churn rate

+### **3. Feature Engineering**
+- Created new features to enhance model performance
+- Removed highly correlated or redundant features

+### **4. Model Training & Evaluation**
-- Model training and evaluation
+- Split data into training and validation sets
-- Visualization of churn patterns
+- Used **Logistic Regression** as the primary model
+- Evaluated performance using **accuracy, precision, recall, and AUC-ROC scores**

+### **5. Prediction Function**
-- Function to predict churn probability from user input
+- Created a function to predict churn probability based on user input
+- Returns a tuple with churn classification (**True/False**) and probability score

-## Installation
+## **Installation**
 Clone the repository and install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-## Usage
+## **Usage**
 Example input for making predictions:
 ```python
 new_input = {